ckulka/baikal-docker/README.md

 If you want to use your own certificates, the recommended appraoch is to hide this container behind your own HTTPS proxy, e.g. with [Traefik's Static Certificates](https://docs.traefik.io/configuration/entrypoints/#static-certificates) or [nginx](https://hub.docker.com/_/nginx/).

-This way your other containers can easily be added and since the images are either official Docker images, e.g. [Traefik](https://hub.docker.com/_/traefik/) and [nginx](https://hub.docker.com/_/nginx/), or  directly come the maintainers, you won't have to worry as much about getting updates from a third party - aka me.
+This way your other containers can easily be added and since the images are either official Docker images, e.g. [Traefik](https://hub.docker.com/_/traefik/) and [nginx](https://hub.docker.com/_/nginx/), or directly come from the maintainers, you won't have to worry as much about getting updates from a third party - aka me.
+Security is important for all our internet facing workloads and using the official images makes keeping us safer just that much easier.

 Alternatively, if you're using the `apache` image variant, you can also mount your certificates into the container and expose the `443` port: